Downtown business receives bomb threat, LPD determined to be false

-The Laramie Police Department responded to a bomb threat at Metrohm Raman’s downtown location on Second Street Thursday afternoon.
+The Laramie Police Department responded to a bomb threat at Metrohm Raman’s downtown location on Second Street just before 1 p.m.
+Thursday.

 According to an LPD Facebook post, the premises was searched and the “threat was determined to be false.”